-'''

 double ellipseArea(double, double);

-'''

 This is called the 'prototype' of the function.
 It begins with the function's 'return type'.
-The function can be used in an expression like a variable of this type.
+The function can be used like a variable of this type.
+(More on return types later.)

 The prototype must also specify the types of the arguments, in the correct sequence.
 Variable names are optional in the prototype.